 It's the eighth and ninth MIAC regular-season team championships this school year for St. Thomas.

-Coach Steve Mathre's men's team scored in 17 of 22 events with points from 21 different athletes.
+Sweeney's women's team won seven events and scored in 19 of 22 events with points from 20 different athletes.

 The two-day competition will conclude Saturday afternoon in Winona.